fversnel/fversnel.github.io/_posts/2019-04-01-baba-is-you.markdown

 ```

 Just more of the same really.
 Now we have to compose `::cell` and `::sentence` together
-to write specfication for our example level.
+to write a specfication for our example level.
-We want first to match sentences, and if the cell
+We first want to match sentences, and if the cell
 does not belong to a sentence we want to match it as a normal cell.
 This will allow us later to extract the sentences and derive the game's rules from them.

-This is how we match either a cell or a sentence:
+Here's how we match either a cell or a sentence:

 ```clojure
 (s/def ::row